google/flax/docs/nnx/nnx_basics.md

 nnx.display(model)
 ```

-## NNX Transforms
+## Transforms

-NNX Transforms extend JAX transforms to support Modules and other objects.
+Flax Transforms extend JAX transforms to support Modules and other objects.
 They are supersets of their equivalent JAX counterpart with the addition of
 being aware of the object's state and providing additional APIs to transform
 it.
-One of the main features of NNX Transforms is the preservation of reference semantics,
+One of the main features of Flax Transforms is the preservation of reference semantics,
 meaning that any mutation of the object graph that occurs inside the transform is
 propagated outisde as long as its legal within the transform rules.
 In practice this
-means that NNX programs can be express using imperative code, highly simplifying
+means that Flax programs can be express using imperative code, highly simplifying
 the user experience.

 In the following example we define a `train_step` function that takes a `MLP` model,